-In-Contract Utility Work may be required based on the CONTRACTOR'S design impacting existing Charter Communications (CC) Utilities per SCDOT's Utility Accommodations Manual, "A Policy for Accommodating Utilities on Highway Rightsof-Way", applicable State laws, and Code of Federal Regulations, Title 23, Chapter 1, Subchapter G, Part 645, Subparts A and B (From Article VII, Part C).
-Impacted CC Utilities on Broad River Road from Station 215+00 to Station 245+00, are to be consolidated into one (1) 4-inch conduit and associated appurtenances, including one (1) 4-inch conduit for lateral connections.
-Utility Adjustments to existing CC facilities beyond these limits shall be carried out through a Utility Agreement in accordance with Article VII of the Agreement.
+In-Contract Utility Work may be required based on the CONTRACTOR'S design impacting existing Charter Communications (CC) Utilities per SCDOT's Utility Accommodations Manual, "A Policy for Accommodating Utilities on Highway Rights-of-Way", applicable State laws, and Code of Federal Regulations, Title 23, Chapter 1, Subchapter G, Part 645, Subparts A and B (From Article VII, Part C).
+Impacted CC Utilities on Broad River Road from Station 215+00 214+50 to Station 245+00 246+50, are to be consolidated into one two (1) (2) 4-inch conduits, and associated appurtenances and bore crossings, including one (1) 4-inch 2-inch conduit for multiple lateral connections.